Subash/adburner-dns/readme.md

 ## Running

-adburner can be run on a Raspberry Pi or any other system that can run docker.
+adburner can be run on a Raspberry Pi or any other system with docker installed.

 - Set up static IP and DNS on the device running the adburner server
 - Change the DNS on your router to the IP address of the device running the adburner server

-### 1. With `docker`
+### 1. With docker

 Set environment variables in .env file.
 Check below for available configurations.